 You can find and download the templates for such letters >>at the bottom of this page<< including:

 - Non-payment of invoice when candidate has left in rebate period

 - Final Demand

 Resolving disputes and protecting against bad debts – tips for recruitment agencies

 There are actions that agencies can take themselves to help avoid bad debts, to ensure they have a watertight case, and to maximise the value that can be claimed from a debtor should debt recovery action be required.

 - Review your terms of business with a solicitor specialising in the recruitment sector.
 Often recruiters inherit contracts from other firms or contacts, clauses may be out of date or contain weaknesses.
 But even the current, regularly-used agreements from leading recruitment sector associations have deficiencies that can open up a loophole for the debtor.
-The following deficiencies are common so check that your terms deal with these areas correctly:
+See here for advice on tightening up your recruitment terms of business.

 - Make sure the terms of business are incorporated correctly.
 It’s a common misconception with recruiters that by emailing their agreement along with the CV means that a contract is in place.
 When dealing with a new client and even a new vacancy, you should ALWAYS e-mail the client your terms of business separately with a cover letter or cover message BEFORE sending details of any candidates.
 This provides a clear separation between formation of the contract (incorporation of terms) and performance of the contract (an introduction).
 If the client negotiates your terms or ignores them without offering alternative terms, your terms of business should then apply and you can proceed to performance (introductions).
 As a belt and braces approach we also recommend an introductory cover letter with the terms and an e-mail footer with a hyperlink to your terms on all out-going e-mail.